-8.1.3 "See" What is Signed
+8.1.3 'See' What is Signed

-Just as a user should only sign what it "sees," persons and automated mechanisms that trust the validity of a transformed document on the basis of a valid signature should operate over the data that was transformed (including canonicalization) and signed, not the original pre-transformed data.
+Just as a user should only sign what he or she "sees," persons and automated mechanism that trust the validity of a transformed document on the basis of a valid signature should operate over the data that was transformed (including canonicalization) and signed, not the original pre-transformed data.
 This recommendation applies to transforms specified within the signature as well as those included as part of the document itself.
-For instance, if an XML document includes an embedded style sheet [XSLT] it is the transformed document that that should be represented to the user and signed.
-To meet this recommendation where a document references an external style sheet, the content of that external resource should also be signed as via a signature Reference -- otherwise the content of that external content might change which alters the resulting document without invalidating the signature.
+For instance, if an XML document includes an embedded style sheet [XSLT] it is the transformed document that should be represented to the user and signed.
+To meet this recommendation where a document references an external style sheet, the content of that external resource should also be signed via a signature Reference, otherwise the content of that external content might change which alters the resulting document without invalidating the signature.

 Some applications might operate over the original or intermediary data but should be extremely careful about potential weaknesses introduced between the original and transformed data.
 This is a trust decision about the character and meaning of the transforms that an application needs to make with caution.
 Consider a canonicalization algorithm that normalizes character case (lower to upper) or character composition ('e and accent' to 'accented-e').
 An adversary could introduce changes that are normalized and consequently inconsequential to signature validity but material to a DOM processor.
 For instance, by changing the case of a character one might influence the result of an XPath selection.
 A serious risk is introduced if that change is normalized for signature validation but the processor operates over the original data and returns a different result than intended.
-Consequently, while we RECOMMEND all documents operated upon and generated by signature applications be in [NFC] (otherwise intermediate processors might unintentionally break the signature) encoding normalizations SHOULD NOT be done as part of a signature transform, or (to state it another way) if normalization does occur, the application SHOULD always "see" (operate over) the normalized form.